How to Choose a Sit-Stand Desk in Australia (2026 Buying Guide)

 Depth Guidelines

 Desk depth is just as important as width.
 A depth of 70cm to 75cm is standard and provides enough distance between your eyes and the monitors to prevent eye strain.
-Anything less than 60cm deep will push your screens uncomfortably close to your face.
+Anything less than 60cm deep will push your screens uncomfortably close to your face, especially if you use larger monitors.

 3. Weight Capacity: How Much Do You Actually Need?